It’s wedding season!

 Last gold one, I promise!
 This is something you probably won’t just find in any store.
-The dress Elissa wore on her wedding day was her great grandmother’s dress from the 1920a.
+The dress Elissa wore on her wedding day was her great-grandmother’s dress from the 1920a.
 Adorned in gold and black, the vintage style dress certainly embodied the roaring 20s.
-If you had to think Gatsby for this wedding, you would be absolutely right!
-Elissa paired the dress with a black lace headband, fur coat and gold accessories.
+If you had to think of Gatsby for this wedding, you would be absolutely right!
+Elissa paired the dress with a black lace headband, fur coat, and gold accessories.
 Timeless to say the least.

 That vibrant purple on Ywanarai’s tuxedo jacket is so velvet goodness.
 Simply decorated with a boutonniere, adding texture and not just color or prints can make your wedding day look really stand out.
 It adds contrast to Allie’s BHLDN lace and tulle white dress.
 The top scallops along the front and back, gathering at the top of the skirt with a bow.

 Like birds of a feather, these matching suits are super stylish and sleek.
-Jon and Donal planned to match up to the details being sure that they added in their own individuality into their looks.
-The black was the ground color for the entire wedding party and accented with the deep burgundy ties, blue gray vests and matching rose gold cufflinks.
+Jon and Donal planned to match up to the details being sure that they added their own individuality to their looks.
+The black was the ground color for the entire wedding party and accented with the deep burgundy ties, blue-gray vests and matching rose gold cufflinks.
 Even the boutonnieres reflected these colors as they are donned on their jackets.
 Love has never looked so well coordinated.